 Fishing Piers and Boating

 Richmond is made up of a group of islands located at the mouth of the Fraser River.
-The City is surrounded by water with the Fraser River to the north, east and south and the Strait of Georgia to the west, so it is only natural that there are numerous piers and docks along our waterfront trails.
+The city is surrounded by water with the Fraser River to the north, east and south and the Strait of Georgia to the west, so it is only natural that there are numerous piers and docks along the waterfront trails.

-There are 5 major locations for viewing pier/platforms, fishing piers and fish floats along the trail system.
-Enjoy a day outside reeling in your big catch.
-Each of these piers offers a unique view of the Fraser River.
-There are picnic tables at each location.Along the South Arm of the Fraser River:
+There are five major locations for viewing pier/platforms, fishing piers and fish floats along the trail system.
+Enjoy a day outside reeling in a big catch!
+Each of these piers offers a unique view of the Fraser River with picnic tables at each location.Along the South Arm of the Fraser River: